Bennylikescoding/udacityfullstack_5_deploy_to_linux_server/README.md

 `ssh -i ~/.ssh/udacity_key.rsa -p 2200 grader@18.222.182.39`

 - Note: you can't use `ssh -i ~/.ssh/udacity_key.rsa -p 2200 ubuntu@18.222.182.39` to login anymore because the owner has been changed from root(ubuntu) to grader.
-However, you can still ogin to the root user using `cd Downloads/`, and then `ssh -i us-east-backup.pem -p 2200 ubuntu@18.222.182.39`.
+However, you can still login to the root user using `cd Downloads/`, and then `ssh -i us-east-backup.pem -p 2200 ubuntu@18.222.182.39`.

 5. Force key-based authentication for grader: